 - Liba Liba Houseboats: Only outside, at the manager’s discretion

 - Renmark Houseboats (formerly Warriuka): At the manager’s discretion, small dogs only

-- River Murrary Houseboats: At the manager’s discretion
+- River Murray Houseboats: At the manager’s discretion

 - Magnum Houseboats: At the manager’s discretion

 Keep in mind that much of the Murray River is bordered by national park here, the Murray River National Park.
 Luckily, dogs are allowed on a leash in the Paringa Paddock section and Lyrup Flats, in between the towns of Renmark and Berri.
 But dogs are not allowed in other sections, including Katarapko (except the old rodeo ground), Gurra Gurra or on Bulyong Island.

 Another Cute Option…

 While not a standard houseboat, I also had to share with you another dog-friendly boat hire option in South Australia.

 River Wren at Murray Bridge, just 1hr east of Adelaide, has a fleet of six petite riverboats for hire.
-With beds for six passengers, these cute boats are ideal for couples or small families.
-Two pets are allowed on each boat, including inside.
+With beds for four passengers, these cute boats are ideal for couples or small families.
+Dogs are allowed on each boat, including inside.
 Based on prior reviews, it’s best to reduce the reduce the number of people on the boat if you’re bringing along a dog, especially a larger breed, otherwise it can get quite crowded.